Super-Resolution Domain Adaptation Networks for Semantic Segmentation via Pixel and Output Level Aligning: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel UDA framework named SRDA-Net to explicitly address the adaptive research in the field of semantic segmentation with different resolution.
-To be specific, a multi-task model for super-resolution and semantic segmentation is built, named SRS, which eliminating the difference of resolution between source and target domains.
-In addition, the pixel-level and output-space domain classifiers are designed to guide the SRS model to learn domain-invariant features by the adversarial learning, which can reduce the domain gap effectively.
-In order to prove the effectiveness of our framework, we construct two datasets which have different resolutions in their source and target domains: Mass-Inria and Vaih-Pots.
+In this paper, we propose a novel end-to-end framework named SRDA-Net to explicitly address the resolution adaptation problem in the field of semantic segmentation.
+SRDA-Net can simultaneously deal with the super-resolution task and the domain adaptation task, thus meeting the requirement of semantic segmentation for remote sensing images which usually involve various resolution images.
+To be specific, a multi-task model is built to simultaneously accomplish the semantic segmentation, as well as eliminate the difference in resolution between source and target domains.
+By means of the adversarial learning, the pixel-level and output-space domain classifiers are designed to guide the SRS model to learn domain-invariant features, which can eliminate the domain gap effectively.
+In order to verify the effectiveness of the proposed method, two datasets are constructed which have different resolutions in their source and target domains: Mass-Inria and Vaih-Pots.
 Extensive experiments demonstrate the effectiveness of SRDA-Net when domain adaptation involving the resolution difference. \ifCLASSOPTIONcaptionsoff

 \fi